MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/enterprise-scale-landing-zone.md

 ## Adapt the accelerator to your architecture

 The architecture of the SAP on Azure landing zone accelerator varies by organization.
-Technical considerations and design recommendations lead to trade-offs based on each organization's specific scenario.
-Follow the core recommendations this article describes to find an architecture that sets your organization on a path to sustainable scaling.
+Technical considerations and design recommendations lead to configurations that are unique to your organization's specific scenario.
+The recommendations that this article describes can lead to an architecture that will put your organization on a path to sustainable scaling.

-The SAP on Azure landing zone accelerator is modular by design, and you can customize environmental variables.
-A customizable approach to landing zones includes the following assets to support your planning and implementation:
+The SAP on Azure landing zone accelerator is modular.
+You can customize environmental variables.
+The customizable approach to landing zones includes the following assets to support your planning and implementation:

 - [Design guidelines](#design-guidelines)
 - [Architecture](#architecture)